John Cowans: Staff officer

 Cowans decided to further his career by entering the Staff College, Camberley.
 This was seen as a means of speedy advancement, and competition for places was keen.
 Cowans managed to narrowly pass the entrance examination, and entered on 1 February 1890.
-His class of thirty was a distinguished one; half of them later became generals.
+His class of thirty was a distinguished one; half of them later attained the rank of brigadier general or higher.
 While he was there he was promoted to captain on 3 September.

 Staff College, Camberley, class in 1890.
 Cowans is seventh from the left in the middle row.

 Upon graduation in January 1892, Cowans was attached to the War Office under the Assistant-Adjutant-General, Major-General Sir Coleridge Grove.
 His section (AG.7) worked on the mobilisation scheme, the first version of which had been issued shortly before Cowans arrived.
 He was officially seconded to the staff on 13 June 1893.
 On 1 September 1894, he became the brigade major of the 2nd Infantry Brigade at Aldershot, which was considered a plum job for a young staff officer who, despite the title, was still a captain.

 His appointment as brigade major ended on 1 September 1897, and Cowans departed for India to join the 3rd Battalion of the Rifle Brigade, which then engaged in the Tochi Expedition.
 He reached the regimental depot at Rawal Pindi on 28 October, but active service continued to elude him; the 3rd Battalion was on its way back to its station at Umballa, having taken heavy losses, mainly from sickness.
 He was offered a position on the staff of the British Indian Army at Simla, but, on the advice of Coleridge Grove, he declined the appointment.
 Soon after, he was promoted to major on 9 March 1898, and reassigned to one of the battalions in the United Kingdom.